Employee Spotlight: Craig Bowes

-When I graduated from Devry I did a short internship but I was looking for something permanent.
+When I graduated from DeVry I did a short internship, but I was looking for something permanent.
 My brother Frank Bowes was working at Elite and talked to Craig Fanning to see if there were any openings in the programming or testing positions.
-I interviewed with Mr. Klouda and Craig Fanning and found that the programing aspect was already set but they did need someone tin testing aspect so they hired me and back to school I went to learn electronics.
+I interviewed with Mr. Klouda and Craig Fanning and found that the programing aspect was already set but they did need someone in the testing aspect, so they hired me and back to school I went to learn electronics.

-What is the most rewarding/favorite aspect of working at Elite?
+What are the most rewarding aspects of working at Elite?
+Any particular highlights?

 What do you love about keeping bees?
 How did you get started?

 A good friend of mine and his wife got started keeping bees and were very excited about it and wanted me to do it too, it took three years for them to talk me into it and I have enjoyed it right from the beginning.
-I enjoy beekeeping because Honey Bees are very interesting and unpredictable and will keep you leaning about them and their behavior every day.
-When harvest time comes I like to process each super separately to get as many different flavors of honey as I can (each super will generally have its own unique flavor), other beekeepers laugh at me and tell me I have too much time on my hands but I love seeing the reactions of people when they taste the different flavors.
+I enjoy beekeeping because Honeybees are very interesting and unpredictable and will keep you learning about them and their behavior every day.
+When harvest time comes, I like to process each super separately to get as many different flavors of honey as I can (each super will generally have its own unique flavor), other beekeepers laugh at me and tell me I have too much time on my hands, but I love seeing the reactions of people when they taste the different flavors.